 In 'asset management' relationships, the bank undertakes to manage all or part of the client's assets at its discretion but in accordance with the strategy, limits and objectives set with the client.
 In contrast with execution-only relationships, under asset management relationships, the bank has an extensive duty of information, as well as a duty to take whatever measures are necessary to safeguard its client's interests.

-On 18 April 2017, the Supreme Court reviewed a case in which clients had invested in a Lehman Brothers structured product recommended by the bank.
-The investment was made in January 2007 and resulted in a near-total loss following the bankruptcy of Lehman Brothers.
-The clients claimed that the bank’s presentation of the product as being a guaranteed-capital structured product was misleading and that they were not (sufficiently) made aware of the risk of issuer.
+On 18 April 2017, the Supreme Court reviewed a case7 in which clients had invested in a Lehman Brothers structured product recommended by the bank.
+The investment was made in January 2007 and resulted in a nearly total loss following the bankruptcy of Lehman Brothers.
+The clients claimed that the bank's presentation of the product as being guaranteed-capital structured product was misleading and that they were not (sufficiently) made aware of the risk of issuer.
 The Supreme Court ruled that this was not relevant.
-At the time of the advice, the issuer risk related to Lehman Brothers was minimal according to financial experts.
+At the time of the advice, the issuer risk related to Lehman Brother was minimal according to the financial expert.
 Additional explanations on the risk of issuer would thus not have discouraged the clients from investing in the contentious product.
-Further, as the bank had not given any recommendation as regards the amount to invest, the bank was not expected to warn the clients about the risks associated with an absence of diversification, even though the clients had invested approximately half of their savings in the contentious product.
+Furthermore, as the bank had not given any recommendation as regards the amount to invest, the bank was not expected to warn the clients about the risks associated with an absence of diversification, even though the clients had invested approximatively half of their savings in the contentious product.

 The question that courts face regularly relates to the calculation of the damages that the client may claim in the event of a breach by the bank of its duties.